 Secret Keyobtained when creating the Azure service principal.

 Optional If there are services for which you want to capture service metrics from the Azure Monitor metrics API, you need to define a tag-based filter for those specific services.
-The filter applies to

 Optional Turn off automatic tag import.
 If turned on, resource tags are imported (resource group tags aren't imported).